 It is we who are responsible for the decision to downsize.

-NOTE: In spoken English, most people tend to follow to be verbs with object pronouns.
-Many English teachers support (or at least have given in to) this distinction between written and spoken English.
+In informal English, most people tend to follow to be verbs with object pronouns like me, her, them.
+Many English scholars tolerate this distinction between formal and casual English.

-Object pronouns are used everywhere else (direct object, indirect object, object of the preposition).
-Object pronouns are me, you, him, her, it, us, and them.
+Rule 4.
+Object pronouns are used everywhere else beyond Rules 1 and 2 (direct object, indirect object, object of a preposition).
+Object pronouns include me, him, herself, us, them, themselves, etc.